pkp/learning-ojs/en/copyediting.md

 ![](learning-ojs-3-ce-copyedited-discussion.png)

-Hit OK to send the message.
+Hit **OK** to send the message.

 Returning to the Copyediting stage, you can see the message is posted.

 ![](learning-ojs-3-ce-copyedited-done.png)

-You work as the copyeditor is now complete!
+You work as the Copyeditor is now complete!

 ##Moving to Production